 The Gran Reserva Tour will take you around the winery, the long cava tunnels and to the farm house where the family first lived.
 There is where the first bottles of cava were made and the cellar where they aged is kept just as it was in 1879.
 The view from the farm house where the tour kicks off with a Catalan spread of cured fuet sausage, botifarra cooked sausage, ham and cheese, bread with tomato and olive oil paired with the family’s few premium cava and the amazing view of the holy Montserrat Mountain and Abbey.

 This is a tour that usually happens on Saturdays so it is not exclusively private.

 Right above the winery you will find Mirador de les Caves.
-Owned by cava Llopart and operated by a famous local restaurant, Cal Blai.
+Owned by Cava Llopart and operated by a famous local restaurant, Cal Blay.
 Here you will enjoy the heartiest most filling and delicious Catalan lunch with the most incredible views.